 - Under the Payroll subheading, select Business Profile

 - Enter the address you want to appear on federal forms, in the Work Address field.

 The correct Work Address should be entered in Wave no later than June 30.
 Please note the "Mailing Address" listed in Wave will not appear on your IRS forms.

 Advise Wave if your business closed, or you stopped paying wages this quarter

-If your business has closed or if you have stopped paying wages during the quarter and you require "Box 17: business closed or stopped paying wages" marked on Form 941, please contact Wave Support no later than June 30.
+If your business has closed or if you have stopped paying wages during the quarter and you require "Box 17: business closed or stopped paying wages" marked on Form 941, please contact Wave Support by clicking on the help icon in your Wave account no later than June 30.

 Review new employees’ personal information